Centre for Behaviour and Evolution

 Eco-evolutionary dynamics, functional trait demography, and developmental plasticity

 Finally, the eco-evolutionary process can be significantly influenced by developmental plasticity.
 Developmental plasticity, whereby a specific input during an individual’s development produces a lasting alteration in phenotype, has been well-documented in human and non-human animals.
 It is studied by both evolutionary biologists and researchers studying human health.
-Importantly, developmental plasticity can alter the direction of evolutionary change to the extent that phenotypic variation derived from development becomes encoded in the genome.
-We aim to unravel the mechanisms and drivers of developmental plasticity using the two male morphs of the bulb mite (Rhizoglyphus robini).
-Insights gained will increase our understanding of how functional traits affect the eco-evolutionary dynamics of populations, ultimately contributing to a general framework that can be used to accurately predict how populations respond to environmental change, informing conservation strategies.
-Some first ideas can be found in my recent paper in Trends in Ecology and Evolution.
+Importantly, developmental plasticity can alter the direction of evolutionary change.
+An example of this can be found in this paper (Deere & Smallegange 2023) to the extent that phenotypic variation derived from development becomes encoded in the genome.
+How to integrate developmental plasticity into eco-evolutionary population dynamics I explain in my 2022 paper in Trends in Ecology and Evolution.
+A more recent paper in Evolution Letters (2024) argues how a development-centric perspective explains the pace-of-life syndromes of animals and how they relate to responses to environmental change.

 Other projects the team is involved in